 Marianne Corr, Vice President and General Counsel

-Marianne Corr was elected vice president and general counsel for the University of Notre Dame in 2008.
+Marianne Corr was elected vice president and general counsel for the University of Notre Dame by its Board of Trustees in 2008.
 Ms. Corr oversees all University legal matters, including those related to human resources and employment, student policies and discipline, business negotiations and contracts, real estate, intellectual property, immigration, litigation and risk management.
-She directs an office composed of eight other attorneys, three legal professionals, and three administrative staff.
-Ms. Corr chairs the Fiduciary and Policy Committees, is a member of the President’s Leadership Council, and is an Officer for the University.
+She directs an office composed of nine attorneys and four professional staff.
+Ms. Corr chairs the University Fiduciary and Policy Committees, is a member of the President’s Leadership Council, and is an Officer at the University.
 She also serves on the University's Institutional Risk and Compliance and 403(b) Committees.

 A 1978 graduate of Notre Dame, Ms. Corr previously served as vice president and deputy general counsel for the Fortune 500 firm Textron Inc., a multi-national conglomerate, where she was responsible for overseeing all litigation involving Textron and its active and discontinued operations.